 EU elections primer: How they work, what could happen

-BRUSSELS (AP) — European voters started heading to the polls Thursday to choose lawmakers to represent them at the European Parliament for the next five years.
-In all, 400 million voters in 28 nations will be voting over the next four days.
+BRUSSELS (AP) — European voters are choosing lawmakers to represent them at the European Parliament for the next five years.
+In all, 400 million voters in 28 nations have had the right to vote over the past four days.
 Here's a look at that massive exercise in democracy, a multi-national ballot by the European Union's only democratically elected institution.

 WHO, WHEN, WHAT ON THE EU VOTE?

 Europe's voting marathon kicked off Thursday in the Netherlands and in Britain .
-Voters in Ireland turn out on Friday, those in the Czech Republic, Latvia, Malta and Slovakia vote on Saturday and the remaining 21 EU nations cast their ballots on Sunday.
+Voters in Ireland turned out on Friday, and those in the Czech Republic, Latvia, Malta and Slovakia on Saturday.
+On Sunday, the remaining 21 EU nations are casting their ballots.

 Voters in each EU nation choose some of the 751 lawmakers in the European Parliament, which sits in both Brussels and Strasbourg, France.